adamm13/tweeter/README.md

 ## Screenshots:

+- See below for both Landscape and Portrait iPad modes and a tradtional Desktop Display.

 !["Screenshot of Tweeter on iPad in Landscape mode"](https://github.com/adamm13/tweeter/blob/master/docs/ipadwide.png)
-- iPad Landscape View

 !["Screenshot of Tweeter on iPad in Portrait mode"](https://github.com/adamm13/tweeter/blob/master/docs/ipadlong.png)
-- iPad Portrait View

 !["Screenshot of Tweeter on Desktop"](https://github.com/adamm13/tweeter/blob/master/docs/desktop.png)
-- Desktop View

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.